KunoichiZ/SoVJP-NTR-Plugin/README.md

 ## Instructions
 * Back up your save files with JKSM first before attempting to use the cheats.
 * Press **Select** in-game to open the cheat menu.
+* Press Y on some cheats in the cheat menu to view how they work.

 ## Credits
 * Cheats by ymyn.
 Cheats located [here](https://gbatemp.net/threads/gateway-cheats.402900/page-119#post-7224932), [here](https://gbatemp.net/threads/gateway-cheats.402900/page-119#post-7228416), [here](https://gbatemp.net/threads/gateway-cheats.402900/page-120#post-7240898), and [here](https://gbatemp.net/threads/gateway-cheats.402900/page-121#post-7258441) on GBAtemp.